Florentine Ghetto

 The Florentine Ghetto, which was created and constructed by the Medici family in 1571, became the location of refuge for all Tuscan Jews that were previously living around that region.
-The Ghetto was really intended to act as a business venture for the Medici family, and it had no intentions of attempting to force Jews to convert to Christianity.
+The Ghetto was intended to act as a business venture for the Medici family, and it had no intentions of attempting to force Jews to convert to Christianity.
 Although life for Jews in the Florentine Ghetto was at times rough due to economic circumstances and constant degradation from non-Jews, it was considered a much less violent and hostile environment than other Ghettos that formed around Italy before and after.
 The Florentine Ghetto was technically active for 264 years.

 Role of the Medici family in the creation of the Florentine Ghetto

 Giovanni Medici, along with his son Cosimo the Elder and grandson Piero the Gouty, rose in society from simple shopkeepers up to international bankers.
 The Medici family consistently involved themselves in government affairs, again slowly moving further and further up the totem pole of politics.
 The Medici family arrived in Florence to a city in political and social shambles; the city itself was in the midst of conflict with many of the cities and towns surrounding it.
 Generation after generation went by as the Medici family continued to overpower and take over rival empires with similar goals in mind.
-It did not take long before the Medici's became the superior power of the territory around Florence.
+It did not take long before the Medicis became the superior power of the territory around Florence.
 The Medici estate that was built in Florence grew to become almost twenty times the space that the Jewish Ghetto came to occupy.
 A Medici Grand Duke by the name of Francesco I became a co-founder of the Florentine Ghetto.